lovechants/Aliyah/README.md

 7. Push to the branch: `git push origin your-feature-branch`
 8. Submit a pull request.

-There are no strict coding conventions in place, but please thoroughly test all code!
+There are no strict coding conventions in place, but please thoroughly test all code.

 #### Development Environment
 Set up your development environment: